oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

  - Music Database (artists, albums, songs, tracks, metadata, guest artists)

-This CN provides an example of an IM for a digital music library.
+This CN provides several examples to illustrate approaches to information modeling and the application of JADN.
+The example IMs are:

+ - A digital music library
+ - The header of an IP version 4 packet header
+ - A very simple example of a university with classes and people to illustrate the available JADN representations

 Additional examples may be added in future versions of the CN.

 ### 3.3.1 Example 1: A Digital Music Library

-This example shows a simple IM for a digital music library and can be considered a "Hello World" example of applying the concepts described above.
+This example shows a simple IM for a digital music library and can be considered a "Hello World" example of applying the concepts described in this committee note.
 The components of the library are presented here in JIDL form along with brief descriptions.
 The final ERD for the library appears at the end of this section.
 The complete, consolidated JADN, JIDL, and property tables can be found in